-While externs generally are not the employees of a placement, consider whether you should share at least some information that is included in your employee handbook or something similar.
+• Consider whether you should share at least some information that is included in your employee handbook or something similar.
 Please review the U.S. Dept. of Labor fact sheet on internship programs as well to determine if any practices/policies are relevant to include.